← Back to research

 Meta REA

-Meta's Ranking Engineer Agent (REA) — autonomous ML experimentation that delivered 2x model accuracy and 5x engineering output, built on the Confucius framework.
+Meta's Ranking Engineer Agent (REA) — autonomous ML experimentation that doubled model accuracy across six models and delivered 5x engineering output, now extended with KernelEvolve for kernel optimization.

 Key takeaways

-• 2x model accuracy improvement and 5x engineering output on first production rollout
+• Doubled average model accuracy across six models and 5x engineering output on first production rollout

-• 3 engineers delivered improvements for 8 models — historically needed 2 engineers per model
+• 3 engineers delivered launch proposals for 8 models — historically needed 2 engineers per model

 FAQ